llcawthorne/llcawthorne.github.io/content/posts/mastering-markdown.md

 course of Javascript projects, I figured why not try the little course to get a feel for his teaching style and see if I want to invest any more time and/or money in more of his courses later.
-His other free courses if your interested include [Command Line Power User](https://commandlinepoweruser.com/) which has some Z shell tips that I might check out, since I'm sure I'm not making the most of it, and [JavaScript 30](https://javascript30.com/)
+His other free courses if you're interested include [Command Line Power User](https://commandlinepoweruser.com/) which has some Z shell tips that I might check out, since I'm sure I'm not making the most of it, and [JavaScript 30](https://javascript30.com/)